MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/autodesk-recap-photo.md

 ## Edit your 3D model

-There are several tools on the left side and bottom of the editor interface that you can use to clean up your 3D model if it needs some work.
-Explore these tools to clean up the parts of your 3D model that you do not wish to keep.
-In this tutorial, we will demonstrate how to remove the floor from this 3D model.
+There are several tools on the left and bottom of the Editor window that you can use to clean up your 3D model.
+Play around with these tools to clean up the parts of your 3D model that you don't want to keep.
+In this tutorial, we'll demonstrate how to remove the floor from the model.

-1. First remove as much of the floor as you can by selecting and deleting everything around the chair with the **Lasso / Fence** tool.
+1. Select the **Lasso/Fence** tool, and then remove as much of the floor as you can by selecting and deleting everything around the chair.

     ![Lasso/Fence tool](media/recap-photo8.PNG "Lasso/Fence tool")

-2. Use the Lasso tool to select everything but the object you wish to keep.
-And then press Enter then Delete.
-You may have to do this a few times but eventually you will have the majority of the floor removed.
+2. Use the **Lasso/Fence** tool to select everything but the object you want to keep, press Enter, and then press Delete.
+You may have to do this a few times to remove the majority of the floor.

     ![Floor selected](media/recap-photo9.PNG "Floor selected")